conversejs/converse.js/docs/source/developer_api.rst

 open
 ~~~~

-Opens a chat box and returns an object representing a chat box.
+Opens a chat box and returns a Backbone.View object representing a chat box.

 To open a single chat box, provide the JID of the contact: